The Eclectic Vince Guaraldi: Background

 Vince Guaraldi's final three albums released during his lifetime were recorded for Warner Bros.-Seven Arts after spending considerable time struggling to extricate himself from Fantasy Records.
 Warner signed Guaraldi to a three-record deal, and insisted that his inaugural release consist of his Peanuts songs.
-Guaraldi responded with new renditions of eight of his most popular scores from those programs on his first release, Oh Good Grief!.
+Guaraldi responded with new renditions of eight of his most popular scores from those programs on his first release, Oh Good Grief! in 1968.

 Guaraldi was then given complete artistic control over his sophomore, self-produced Warner effort, The Eclectic Vince Guaraldi, resulting in an unfocused and overindulgent album that was not well received by both critics and consumers.
 Only one track, "Lucifer's Lady", would eventually be featured in the film A Boy Named Charlie Brown (1969) and the television special, Play It Again, Charlie Brown (1971).
-The album includes a cover of The Beatles’ song "Yesterday".

 A remastered edition of The Eclectic Vince Guaraldi was released in July 6, 2018, by Omnivore Recordings as part of the 2-CD set The Complete Warner Bros.–Seven Arts Recordings.